 - 1. A civil engineer uses certain structural patterns when designing bridges, highways, etc. - 2.
-A Medical Doctor recognizes certain patterns of symptoms as indicative of certain diseases. - B. In the world of OO software in recent years, there has been a growing recognition of the value of studying design patterns standard patterns of relationships between objects in a system (or portion of a system) that constitute good solutions to recurring problems.
+A Medical Doctor recognizes certain patterns of symptoms as indicative of certain diseases. - B. In the world of OO software, one key concept is the concept of design patterns standard patterns of relationships between objects in a system (or portion of a system) that constitute good solutions to recurring problems.